dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/README.md

 # Arrays and Loops

-## Assignment due on Thursday, February 11
+## Assignment and reading due on Thursday, February 3

+## You may work with a partner on this assignment.

 ## Overview and Goals
 This unit will introduce important features of Java that we'll be using for the rest of the class: